Rattanapong7/rattanapong7.github.io/Convert_channel.md

 ### NIST
--Definitions : An unintended or unauthorized intra-system channel that enables two cooperating entities to transfer information in a way that violates the system’s security policy but does not exceed the entities’ access authorizations.
+- Definitions : An unintended or unauthorized intra-system channel that enables two cooperating entities to transfer information in a way that violates the system’s security policy but does not exceed the entities’ access authorizations.

 | Chat GPT                                                                                          | Gemini                                                                                           |
 |-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|